-Passive Seismic Characterization of High Priority Salt Jugs near the Irsik & Doll Elevator in Hutchinson, Kansas
+Overview of Passive Seismic Characterization and Monitoring Recommendations for High Priority Salt Jugs near the Irsik & Doll Elevator, BNSF Railroad, and William Street in Hutchinson, Kansas

 Executive Summary

 This applied research project correlated measured shear-wave velocities with the condition of rock above dissolution voids, targeting the stress as approximated from the shear-wave velocity of the overburden.
 Shear-wave velocities were estimated during this study using passive surface wave methods with data acquired along two profiles located on or near two key abandoned brine production wells.
 Multichannel analysis of surface waves (MASW) was used to estimate the shear-wave velocity, loosely map stratigraphic contacts above the top of the "three finger" dolomite, and evaluate the relative difference in the rock above possible salt jugs associated with the wells compared to rocks above undisturbed salt.
 Comparison of shear-wave velocity profiles over time (time lapse) was used to provide insight into void dynamics and overburden stability.